Seasonal affective disorder (SAD) is a type of depression that comes and goes in a seasonal pattern.

 SAD is sometimes known as "winter depression" because the symptoms are usually more apparent and more severe during the winter.

-A few people with SAD may have symptoms during the summer and feel better during the winter.
+Some people with SAD may have symptoms during the summer and feel better during the winter.

 Symptoms of SAD